OTOPLASTY (EAR RE-SHAPING) IN HOUSTON TX

 Following surgery, the plastic surgeon or nurse applies the patient’s head dressing.
 This dressing wraps around the head, covering the patient’s ears.

 The Recovery Area

 After spending some time in recovery, the patient receives information relating to recovery, restrictions and medications.
-In addition, the patient learns which issues indicate that he or she should contact Lift Plastic Surgery (e.g., a fever) at (832) 835-1131.
+In addition, the patient learns which issues indicate that he or she should contact Lift Plastic Surgery (e.g., a fever).

 To ensure that patients have all the information they need for a successful, uneventful recovery, the important information discussed in the recovery area is reiterated within the patients’ discharge paperwork.
 Before they leave the recovery area, Drs.
-Patel and Truong encourage their patients to ask questions they have.
+Patel encourages his patients to ask questions they have.